rust-lang-deprecated/rust-packaging/README.md

 `--pkg`, `--exe`, and `--msi` are optional, producing platform-specific installers *in addition* to the tarball installer.
 These only work when run on OS X or Windows.

+# License

+Licensed under the same terms as the Rust compiler, now and forevermore.